New and forthcoming

-In Queer City Peter Ackroyd, our great chronicler of London, looks at the metropolis in a whole new way – through the history and experiences of its gay population.
+In Queer City Peter Ackroyd looks at London in a whole new way – through the history and experiences of its gay population.

 Today, we live in an era of openness and tolerance and Queer London has become part of the new norm.
 Ackroyd tells us the hidden story of how it got there, celebrating its diversity, thrills and energy on the one hand; but reminding us of its very real terrors, dangers and risks on the other.